 Additionally, as in any school-related setting, incidents occurring on the bus that compromise the safety of students and staff may result in a faster progression of consequences.
-For a student with a disability, the Admissions and Release Committee (ARC) must convene and determine if the brain was a manifestation of the child's disability and follow JCPS Exceptional Child Education (ECE) procedures.
+For a student with a disability, the Admissions and Release Committee (ARC) must convene and determine if the brainwas a manifestation of the child's disability and follow JCPS Exceptional Child Education (ECE) procedures.

 Refer to 707 KAR 1:340.
 Section14.
-Manifestation Determination. (insert the link) For information regarding students with disabilities under Section 504, please refer to the JCPS Section 504 Guidebook. (add the live link) If a Level 1 or Level 2 corrective strategy is used to address the same behavior more than three times, an administrator may use their professional judgment and move to a Level 3 response-consequence, resulting in a possible short-term suspension of one to three days.
-The parent/guardian should be made aware of the repeated behaviors and partner with the school on a plan to successfully address the behavior and transition back into the school setting.
+Manifestation Determination. (insert the link) For information regarding students with disabilities under Section 504, please refer to the JCPS Section 504 Guidebook. (add the live link) If a Level 1 or Level 2 corrective strategy is used to address the same behavior more than three times, an administrator may use their professional judgment and move to a Level 3 response consequence, resulting in a possible short-term suspension of one to three

 In alignment with progressive discipline consequences, administrators are provided a graduated list of resolutions that can be used to support student misbehavior inappropriate behavior.
-In JCPS, these resolutions consequences are tiered to reflect a range of possible responses consequences reflective the range of identified behaviors in our schools.
+In JCPS, these resolutions consequences are tiered to reflect a range of possible responses consequences reflective of the range of identified behaviors in our schools.
 For our K-12 students, tiered responses consequences begin at a Level 1 and endat a Level 4.

 Due to age appropriateness, Early Childhood Level resolutions consequences begin at a Level 1 and end at a Level 3.
 Responses consequences increase in seriousness as administrators progress from Level 1, Level 2, Level 3, and/or Level 4.
 Both Early Childhood and K-12 leveled responses interventions and consequences are outlined below.